ossnet/smartmex-examples/README.md

 ### With docker-compose ###

 1. git clone the project,
-2. go to docker-compose.yml file and modify these lines. according to your configuration:
+2. go to docker-compose.yml file and modify these lines according to your configuration:

 ```(yml)
-      - TOKEN=QR82348723487234234234234eULV0
+      - TOKEN=QR3234872348723423423UIUY0
       - SMARTMEX_HOST=service.smartmex.eu
 ```